- Academic Affairs

-The IRB must determine if any criteria for approval are affected by the modification and if so, that the particular criterion continues to be met.
-See HRP-311 - WORKSHEET - Criteria for Approval and Additional Considerations For additional information, refer to HRP-021 SOP: Pre-review and HRP-401 - CICERO CHECKLIST - Pre-Review and Administrative Review.
+The IRB must determine if any criteria for approval are affected by the modification and, if so, that the particular criterion continues to be met.
+See HRP-311 - WORKSHEET - Criteria for Approval and Additional Considerations For additional information, refer to HRP-021 - SOP - Pre-review and HRP-401 - CICERO CHECKLIST - Pre-Review and Administrative Review.

 Complete the “Create Continuing Review” application in CICERO.
 Attach relevant documents including any data safety monitoring committee review, and submit.
-A Continuing Review application must be submitted at least 6 WEEKS PRIOR TO THE EXPIRATION DATE of the IRB approval indicated in the approval letter.
+A Continuing Review application must be submitted at least SIX WEEKS PRIOR TO THE EXPIRATION DATE of the IRB approval indicated in the approval letter.

 During continuing review the IRB must determine if the criteria for approval continues to be met.
-See HRP-311 - WORKSHEET - Criteria for Approval and Additional Considerations For additional information, refer to HRP-021 SOP: Pre-review and HRP-401 - CICERO CHECKLIST - Pre-Review and Administrative Review.
+See HRP-311 - WORKSHEET - Criteria for Approval and Additional Considerations For additional information, refer to HRP-021 - SOP - Pre-review and HRP-401 - CICERO CHECKLIST - Pre-Review and Administrative Review

-If the IRB approval for your study expires, all Human Research procedures related to the protocol under review must cease, including recruitment, advertisement, screening, enrollment, consenting, interventions, interactions, and collection of research data.
+If the IRB approval for your study expires, all human research procedures related to the protocol under review must cease, including recruitment, advertisement, screening, enrollment, consenting, interventions, interactions, and collection of research data.
 In addition, any data analyses of previously collected research data must cease.
-Continuing Human Research procedures without IRB approval is a violation of federal regulations.
+Continuing human research procedures without IRB approval is a violation of federal regulations.

 If current participants will be harmed by stopping human research procedures that are available outside the human research context, provide these on a clinical basis as needed to protect current participants.
 If current participants will be harmed by stopping human research procedures that are not available outside the human research context, immediately contact the IRB chair for guidance.
 Remember that research data cannot be collected during study expiration.